-Fig 1.
-False-color B-V image of Pluto (Young et al. 2001a) rotated so that the IAU North pole (rotational South pole, and current winter pole) is up.

-Both hemispheric maps (Goal 1.1) and maps at higher resolution (Goal 2.3) will elucidate the underlying geological and geomorphological processes.
-For example, visible imaging will detect craters, tectonic features, and changes in reflectivity indicative of various compositions, origins, and evolution, while observations of the same areas at different viewing geometries can yield bond albedo (Goal 2.8, related to the phase integrals, Goal 1.1.c), and grain size.
+Fig. 1 False-color B-V image of Pluto (Young et al. 2001a) rotated so that the IAU North pole (rotational South pole, and current winter pole) is up positions, origins, and evolution, while observations of the same areas at different viewing geometries can yield bond albedo (Goal 2.8, related to the phase integrals, Goal 1.1c), and grain size.
 Height and terrain information are also important, and can be derived from stereo imaging (Goal 2.2) and from shadows and shading (especially effective at high phase angle, Goal 2.3, and combined with a photometric phase function, Goal 1.1c).